 Photographs and contact information for those involved – including witnesses – can lead to the evidence needed to maximize your damages.

-The experienced Georgia motor vehicle accident attorneys understand the hardships the injured and injured’s family faces when recovering from a serious car accident.
+The experienced Georgia truck accident lawyers understand the hardships the injured and injured’s family faces when recovering from a serious car accident.

 If you have been injured by a motorist who was driving too slowly due to impairment, poor physical health, or failure to abide by posted speed minimums, contact one of our lawyers at the Angell Law Firm today.